deployphp/docs/flow.md

 ### deploy:shared

-Creates shared files and directories from `shared` directory to `release_path`.
-You can specify shared directories and files in `shared_dirs` and `shared_files` config.
-The process is split into a few steps:
+Creates shared files and directories from the `shared` directory into the `release_path`.
+You can specify shared directories and files in `shared_dirs` and `shared_files` config parameters.
+The process is split into the following steps:

 * Copy dir from `release_path` to `shared` if doesn't exists,
 * delete dir from `release_path`,